 Tim's 2014 TEDx talk to a capacity crowd at the Concert Hall of the Sydney Opera House received a standing ovation.

 Tim is excited to be working with Nicholas Paine and David Morton of Dead Puppet Society as they bring Laser Beak Man to the stage through development at The New Victory Theatre in New York City and with it's Australian premier in 2017..

-Tim makes many public appearances to spread the message of ability and acceptance.
-He raises tens of thousands of dollars for charities each year.
+Tim makes many public appearances to spread the message of ability and acceptance and raising funds for charities each year.
 Art allows Tim to enjoy some of things he wants most in life, acceptance and inclusion, an encouraging word, a happy smile and friendship.
 Tim is an internationally acclaimed artist most famous for Laser Beak Man but also for the hope and inspiration he brings to so many people from around the world.